Embleton History, Family Crest & Coats of Arms

 The surname Embleton was first found in Buckinghamshire at Emberton, a parish, in the union of Newport-Pagnell, hundred of Newport.
 The chapelry of Embleton in Durham was an alternate origin of the family.
 "This place, anciently called Elmdene from its deep hollow glen abounding with elms, gave name to a family that became resident here about the commencement of the 13th century."
 And it is here that the first record of the family was listed in the Pipe Rolls of 1230 as Roger de Emilton.
 Almost one hundred years later, Richard de Embeldon was listed in the same area in 1326.
 Norman de Embleton was listed in the Subsidy Rolls of Cumberland in 1332.
 Embleton is also a parish, in the union of Alnwick in Northumberland.

-Important Dates for the Embleton family
+Early History of the Embleton family

 This web page shows only a small excerpt of our Embleton research.
 Another 79 words (6 lines of text) are included under the topic Early Embleton History in all our PDF Extended History products and printed products wherever possible.